 “Accutane is scary.
 I have no idea if they still do this, but you get giant packs of pills that have a picture of a baby with the circle and a line through it on the back of every single pill.
 They are serious about the fact that you cannot get pregnant on Accutane.
 You also go on birth control immediately and have to get a full-on blood test to make sure you aren’t pregnant every single month. … It was no joke.
 You also aren’t supposed to drink on Accutane, but since I was 18, that lasted all of about two days.

 “Overall, Accutane was an amazing drug.
 It cleared my skin up, and it did it fast.
-It just made me stop producing oil.
-I could go a week without washing my hair, which was never possible for me before.
 It was such a confidence booster.
 I remember looking in the mirror and thinking, Wow, my skin looks good.
 It became addictive in a sense.
 I wanted to be on Accutane forever when I started out.

 “With all the good, there are obviously side effects.
 Accutane messed with my emotions. … It also ruined my stomach.
 I became so sensitive to certain foods that I actually ended up in the emergency room one night.
 At the time, nobody knew what was wrong with me. … I finally saw a gastroenterologist, and they said I developed a gluten sensitivity.
-My body has a hard time breaking down gluten now because it has been stripped of all my good bacteria.
+(Accutane is specifically linked to causing irritable bowel syndrome, so the gluten sensitivity was likely related to developing IBS.
+IBS can cause sensitivity to a number of different foods, depending on the individual).

 — Teona, 31 (on Accutane at 18 and 24)